Overcoming the on-premise bottleneck: the future of HPC and simulation in the cloud

 27 February 2026

 In the world of digital product development, the shift left simulation approach is a competitive necessity.
 Simulation should not serve as the final validation at the end of the design process.
 Instead, perform simulation during the conceptual or requirements phases to enable earlier defect detection and verification.
-However, this shift comes with a significant side effect: a massive explosion in simulation data volume and the frequency of runs puts enormous strain on your existing on-premise infrastructure.

-The on-premise bottleneck: simulation data overflow and finite compute
+Problem: simulation data overflow and infrastructure limitations

 The surge in data volume comes from increasing use of high-fidelity simulation models in early design stages, plus more frequent runs of design of experiments (DOE) and optimization studies.